NHellFire/octoblock/README.md

 ## Installation

+Make sure you have the [Octopus Energy Integration](https://github.com/BottlecapDave/HomeAssistant-OctopusEnergy/) installed and configured.

 Use [HACS](https://github.com/custom-components/hacs) or download the octoblock directory from inside the apps directory [here](https://github.com/badguy99/octoblock/releases) to your local apps directory, then add and customise the following configuration to appdaemon/apps/apps.yaml to enable the octoblock module.

 ## Example apps.yaml Configuration